metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 1. "Genres".
 Two separate tags may be used to store genre information, a main genre tage (usually just "genre") and a sub-genre tag.
 These need to be specified at the top of the section.
 If either is left blank then the related processing will not run.

     * **Source of genres**
     Any or all of four sources may be selected.
-In each case, any values found are treated as "candidate genres" - they will only be applied to the specified genre and sub-genre tags in accordance with the criteria in the "allowed genres" section (see below).
+In each case, any values found are treated as "candidate genres" - they will only be applied to the specified genre and sub-genre tags in accordance with the criteria in the "allowed genres" section, if any (see below).

       (a) "Existing file tag".
 The contents of the existing file tag (as specified above - main genre tag only) will be included as candidate genres.
 Note that, if this tag name is not "genre", then the contents of the tag "genre" will be included as well.